 2. Facials & Professional Treatments

-Never underestimate the power of the right skincare routine!
-Many people either go all-in with harsh treatments or switch to completely natural products, thinking it’ll fix everything.
-But even “natural” products can mess with your skin barrier.
-If your skin barrier is damaged, no amount of clean eating will clear your skin.
+If your skin barrier is damaged from overuse of topical products, no amount of clean eating will clear your skin.
 Facials and advanced skin treatments can really help speed up the process.
-And, if you struggle with acne scarring, rosacea, eczema or pigmentation, specific treatments are really what help the skin heal.
+And, if you struggle with acne scarring, or pigmentation, specific treatments are really what help the skin heal.
 I’m talking about microneedling, LED light therapy and more.
-But your daily skincare routine is what really makes the difference—because let’s be real, one facial a month isn’t going to outdo what you put on your skin every single day.
+But don’t just think it’s all about the treatments, your daily skincare routine is what really makes the difference.

 3. Nutrition & Gut Health

-Nutrition is such a big topic when it comes to skin health.
-And it’s finally getting the recognition it deserves.
 Your skin needs vitamins, minerals, protein and fats to function properly, and we get these things from food!
-As well, the gut and skin are so deeply connected, and imbalances in your gut can show up as breakouts, inflammation, or dullness.
+As well, the gut and skin are so deeply connected, and imbalances in your gut can show up as breakouts and slow healing.

 You want to make sure you’ve got the nutrition foundations in place.
 And by that I mean your diet includes:

-• Healthy fats from avocados, extra virgin olive oil, nuts, seeds and fish
+- Healthy fats from avocados, extra virgin olive oil, nuts, seeds and fish

-• Fibre from fruits, vegetables, whole grains, legumes
+- Fibre from fruits, vegetables, whole grains, legumes

-• Protein from meats, fish, eggs, dairy, legumes
+- Protein from meats, fish, eggs, dairy, legumes

-• Antioxidants from colourful vegetables
+- Antioxidants from colourful vegetables

-• Hydrating your body
+- Hydrating your body

 4. Acupuncture & Herbal Medicine